sachin-sumologic/sumologic-documentation/docs/alerts/scheduled-searches/schedule-search.md

 ---
 id: schedule-search
 title: Schedule a Search
-sidebar_label: Get Started
+sidebar_label: Overview
 description: When you save a search, you can add a schedule to run it at a regularly scheduled time, and add alerts.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 When you save a search, you can add a schedule to run it at a regularly scheduled time, and add alerts.
-For alert types, see [Scheduled Searches](/docs/alerts/scheduled-searches).

-To run the scheduled search using receipt time save the search with receipt time enabled.
+To run the scheduled search using receipt time, save the search with receipt time enabled.

 :::note
 Scheduled searches with a **Real Time** run frequency do not support the **Use Receipt Time** option.